DCC-EX/dcc-ex.github.io/docs/ex-fastclock/cs-commands.rst

     <JC 375 4>

-would execute the command immediately (4 being the percieved speed factor i.e. 1 minutes every 15 seconds).
+would execute the command immediately (4 being the perceived speed factor i.e. 1 minutes every 15 seconds).
 The |EX-CS| would respond with:

   .. code-block::